Table of Contents

 If your client wants to make a change, clarify something, etc, they should have one specific person to communicate with in your organisation.
 If it is a small project where the project manager has control of all the areas, the contact should be the project manager.
 If a larger project with design managers, construction managers etc, you could have communication segmented, but each of these areas should only have one decision maker who responds to the client.

-On the other side, make sure you have just one person who you contact for all enquiries, clarification etc at the client organisation (their project manager for the project).
+On the other side, make sure you have one key person who you contact for all enquiries, clarification etc at the client organisation (their project manager for the project).
 Communication could then be directed from them to others, but you need key decisions processed (and essentially made or authorized) through that one person.
+The client may delegate decisions or approvals for certain areas, but you need that clearly in writing before you act on decisions or approvals (i.e. get it in the contract or a written amendment to the contract).

 Without this being done, you could experience decisions being reversed because the information didn’t come from the authorized person.